oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing.md

 > The HTTP header enables users to access the CSAF data with web browser based clients.

-The HTTP header MAY be altered to allow just specified domains.
+The value of the HTTP header MAY be altered to allow just specified domains.
-In such case, the response SHOULD follow the recommendation of [cite](#FETCH) including but not limited to the `Vary` header.
+In such case, the response SHOULD follow the recommendation of [cite](#FETCH) including but not limited to about the `Vary` header.

 > Such restriction may allow the allow-listed domains to send credentials.